 Mitosis and meiosis are both processes by which cells reproduce, but there are distinct differences between the two.
 While new cells are generated during mitosis, meiosis is a special type of cell division that produces sex cells for reproduction.
 The two processes were discovered by different scientists.
 Meiosis was discovered by German biologist Oscar Hertwig while German physician Walther Flemming is credited with the discovery of mitosis.

-The Purpose of the Reproduction
+VIDEO The Purpose of the Reproduction

 Only sexually reproductive organisms utilize meiosis.
 The role of the process is to produce sex cells and to repair genetic defects in germ line cells (the sex cells).